Using Advanced Web Controls

 You can consider a navigation control as an accessorial control for filter controls and use it to deal with the value selection operations in all the filter controls in the same report.

-To insert a navigation control into a report, position the mouse pointer at the destination where you want to insert it, then do one of the following:
+To insert a navigation control into a report, do either of the following: